UPDATED: Mistakes with company rebranding

 A consumer wants a trustworthy and authentic presence.
 No longer do consumers care that you are offering x, y or z but the ethics behind the business and who you are.

-If you lose what makes your company different than the competition, then it is all for nothing.
+If you lose what makes your company different from the competition, then it is all for nothing.

 Are consumers confused on who your business is?
 Once the new brand is launched, website changes have been made, social media accounts updated and consumers have been updated- you have to roll with it.
 No longer using the old name, colors, logos and anything else.
 You have to move forward and be consistent with the new brand.